cluesurf/tree/readme.md

 [TreeCode](https://tree.surf) is a little more than a markup language, tending toward a programming language.
-In fact, it can be used for a programming language.
+In fact, it can be used for a programming language, but I like to think of it as a "Data Modeling Programming Language".
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data down into structured form.